Error Analysis of Discrete Flow with Generator Matching: Discussions

-which means that the conditional transition rate has the uniform upper bound $\overline{M}_c=\frac{1}{\tau}$. \item Consider the cosine schedule $\kappa_t=\cos^2(\frac{\pi}{2}(1-t))$ in \Eqref{eq:mixture path}, which is kinetic optimal as mentioned in \cite{shaul2024flow}.
+which means that the conditional transition rate has the uniform upper bound $M_\tau=\frac{1}{\tau}$. \item Consider the cosine schedule $\kappa_t=\cos^2(\frac{\pi}{2}(1-t))$ in \Eqref{eq:mixture path}, which is kinetic optimal as mentioned in \cite{shaul2024flow}.
 Then, by $\tan(a)>a$ ($a\in(0,\pi/2)$), for any $z^d\neq x^d$, if $t\in(0,1)$, we have

-which means that the conditional transition rate has the uniform upper bound $\overline{M}_c=\frac{2}{\tau}$. \end{enumerate} Given other quantities, if $\tau\to 0$, then the estimation error will go to infinity as presented in \cref{thm:stochastic error}, since $K_1$ will go to infinity as $\overline{M}_c\to+\infty$.
-By the proof of \cref{thm:stochastic error}, under the above two scenarios, the factor $K_1^2$ in the error bound of \cref{thm:stochastic error} grows at the order of $O(\tau^{-4})$.
+which means that the conditional transition rate has the uniform upper bound $M_\tau=\frac{2}{\tau}$. \end{enumerate} Given other quantities, if $\tau\to 0$, then the stochastic error will go to infinity as presented in \cref{thm: stochastic error 1} and \cref{thm:stochastic error 2}, since $M_\tau=\mc{O}(\tau^{-1})$.